 It is evident that quantum computing is fundamentally different from classical computing.
 Hence, the present finite element approaches, primarily based on unstructured meshes and locally supported basis functions, may not be well-suited for quantum computing.
 For unstructured problems, preparing a desired quantum state on a quantum computer usually incurs a cost of~$\mathcal {O}(N)$, invalidating any potential quantum advantage in subsequent processing of the data.
-For instance, in the case of state preparation, which is an extensively studied problem, encoding a classical $N$-dimensional vector has complexity~$\mathcal{O}(N)$ when no additional ancillary/helper/temporary qubits are used, see e.g.~\cite{mottonen2004transformation,sun2023asymptotically}.
+For instance, in the case of state preparation, which is an extensively studied problem, encoding a classical $N$ dimensional vector has complexity~$\mathcal{O}(N)$ when no ancillary qubits are used, see e.g.~\cite{mottonen2004transformation,sun2023asymptotically}.
 The same applies to the quantum encoding of a matrix, which can be thought of as~$N$ vectors of dimension $N$ or less, when the matrix is sparse.
-For instance, the computational cost reduces to~$\mathcal{O}(\log_2 N)$ when the problem can be formulated in a way that allows vectors or matrices to be approximated by a function~\cite{rosenkranz2025quantum}.
+The computational cost reduces to~$\mathcal{O}(\log N)$ when the problem can be formulated in a way that allows vectors or matrices to be approximated by a function~\cite{rosenkranz2025quantum}.
 Setting aside the cost of state preparation, there are several algorithms, most prominently, Quantum Singular Value Transformation (QSVT)~\cite{martyn2021grand} and HHL~\cite{harrow2009quantum}, for solving linear systems of equations with polylogarithmic complexity.
-The original HHL algorithm has a complexity~$O(\kappa^2/\epsilon \log N)$ and QSVT has a complexity~$O(\kappa \log (\kappa/\epsilon))$, where $\kappa$ is the condition number and $\epsilon$ the accuracy of the solution; see also the recent comprehensive review on quantum linear system solvers~\cite{morales2024quantum}.
+The original HHL algorithm has a complexity~$O(\kappa^2/\epsilon \log N)$ and QSVT has a complexity~$O(\kappa \log (\kappa/\epsilon))$, where $\kappa$ is the condition number and $\epsilon$ the accuracy of the solution~\cite{morales2024quantum}.
 These and other complexity estimates from quantum computing assume that all vectors and matrices can be accessed via an oracle, i.e. a subroutine.
-The complexity and implementation of the oracles are not taken into account.
+The complexity of the oracle implementation is not taken into account.
 The quantum encoding of (sparse) matrices, and the oracles, is discussed in more recent works~\cite{camps2022fable,camps2024explicit,lapworth2024evaluation,sunderhauf2024block}.
-Regardless of the cost of quantum encoding, the available linear system solvers, including QSVT and HHL, either require a large number of quantum operations or demand a large number of ancilla qubits, i.e., qubits beyond those used for data storage.
+Regardless of the cost of quantum encoding, the available linear system solvers, including QSVT and HHL, either require a large number of quantum operations or demand a large number of ancilla qubits.
 This is exacerbated by the fact that the qubits must be fault-tolerant, which typically requires redundancy and replaces one (logical) qubit with several physical qubits.
 Consequently, the resulting hardware requirements for practically relevant problem sizes exceed what is expected to be available in the near term.